OpenApp developed QA programme hailed as major breakthrough

 Web-enabled health intelligence software system to store, analyse and report on key quality data

-In a major breakthrough for patient care, Ireland has become the first country in the world to publicly report national metrics on the quality of its pathology system.
-Health experts are hailing a new system for monitoring the quality of testing (pathology reporting) at hospital laboratories as a major breakthrough in managing the care of patients with breast, bowel and other cancers and diseases. (www.rcpi.ie)
+Ireland has become the first country in the world to publicly report national metrics on the quality of its pathology system.
+Health experts are hailing the new programme with software developed by OpenApp as a major breakthrough in managing the care of patients with breast, bowel and other cancers and diseases.
+The software system monitors the quality of testing (pathology reporting) at hospital laboratories throughout Ireland.

 Ireland adopts early-warning system for cancer diagnosis

 The programme is essentially a national framework, where all Irish laboratories enter their data on the performance and quality of their reporting into a national database.
-This information is then used to measure metrics at a national level and monitor Ireland against the international standards.
-The system will see technicians sift through 350,000 samples every year.
-Professor Conor O'Keane of the Mater Hospital was on the working group behind the scheme.
+This information is then used to measure metrics at a national level, and monitor Ireland against international standards.
+The system sees technicians sift through 350,000 samples every year.
+Professor Conor O'Keane of the Mater Hospital was on the working group of the Royal College Surgeons Faculty of Pathology.
+The programme was known as the "National Quality Assurance Programme in Histopathology" until February 2015 and is now know as the National Histopathology Quality Improvement Programme.

 As is key to many OpenApp systems; by monitoring individual trends against the national and international norm, laboratories will be able to use the information to monitor their own performance and identify areas for improvement.
-All 25 public pathology and eight private labs are voluntarily taking part in the programme, a strong sign of confidence in the new technology information system.
+All 25 public pathology and eight private labs are voluntarily taking part in the programme, a strong sign of confidence in the new health data analytics software.

 Technology underpinning National Quality Assurance Information System (NQAIS) of crucial importance

 “An essential component of this QA [quality assurance] Programme is the development of web-enabled health intelligence systems to store, analyse and report on key quality data.”
-Professor Conor O’Keane, a member of the RCPI working group that developed the QA programme said the technology underpinning the system was of crucial importance.
+Professor Conor O’Keane, a member of the RCPI National Histopathology Quality Improvement Programme working group that developed the programme said the technology underpinning the system was of crucial importance.
+The world-first Histopathology National Quality Improvement Programme was an award winner at the Irish Healthcare Awards in 2016.

 Media Links: